haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 ## Why does this package exist?

-This package exists to offer a different performance/functionality trade-of vis-a-vis ordered container packages
+This package exists to offer a different performance/functionality trade-off vis-a-vis ordered container packages
 (e.g. [containers](http://hackage.haskell.org/package/containers)).
 Hashing-based
 data structures tend to be faster than comparison-based ones, at the cost of not providing operations the rely on the data being ordered.